 Research shows that embedding ESG factors into investment decision-making can have a positive effect on investment returns.

-For example, according to investment research firm Morningstar, funds that included ESG factors in their investment approach did take a sudden loss earlier this year due to the COVID-19 pandemic.
+For example, according to investment research firm Morningstar, funds that included ESG factors in their investment approach did take a sudden loss in early 2020 due to the COVID-19 pandemic.
 But they held up much better than funds that didn’t include sustainability factors.
-Morningstar’s research also states that 24 out of 26 environmental, social and governance-titled index funds outperformed their conventional counterparts.
+The MSCI Canada ESG Leaders Index outperformed the MSCI Canada Index in 10 of the past 12 years.1

 Environmental factors look at how the company responds to issues like: